jahmar-code/fl_research/non_iid_findings.md

 1. **High accuracy, no privacy**: Baseline (68.34%)
 2. **Moderate privacy, good accuracy**: HE (57.90%)
-3. **Strong privacy, acceptable accuracy**: DP (35.05%) or HE+DP (34.95%)
+3. **Strong privacy, acceptable accuracy**: DP (35.05%), Standard Hybrid (34.95%), or Sequential Hybrid (33.51%)

 ### For Non-IID Data Scenarios:

-1. **High accuracy, no privacy**: Baseline (58.17%)
+1. **High accuracy, no privacy**: Baseline (66.06%)
-2. **Moderate privacy, good accuracy**: HE (53.32%)
+2. **Moderate privacy, good accuracy**: HE (54.65%)
-3. **Strong privacy, moderate accuracy**: DP (28.51%)
+3. **Strong privacy, moderate accuracy**: DP (32.28%) or Sequential Hybrid (30.78%)
-4. **Very strong privacy, lower accuracy**: HE+DP (19.52%)
+4. **Strong privacy, lower accuracy**: Standard Hybrid (23.95%)

-**For highly heterogeneous data**: HE is strongly recommended as it provides the best balance of privacy, utility, and robustness to heterogeneity.
+**For heterogeneous data environments**: The Sequential Hybrid approach is strongly recommended over the Standard Hybrid when deploying with non-IID data, as it provides similar privacy protection but much better accuracy retention.

 ## 5. Theoretical Insights

-1. **Why is HE more resilient to heterogeneity?**
+1. **Why is Sequential Hybrid more resilient than Standard Hybrid?**

-   - HE operates on locally trained models without modifying the training process
+   - Temporal separation of mechanisms prevents compounding errors
-   - Privacy is provided through encryption of model updates, not training perturbation
+   - DP noise affects training independently, while HE affects only communication
-   - This allows models to learn local patterns effectively despite heterogeneity
+   - This prevents error multiplication that occurs in the standard hybrid approach

-2. **Why does the hybrid approach struggle most?**
+2. **Why does the Standard Hybrid approach struggle most?**
-   - The combination of noise injection (DP) and encryption/quantization (HE) compounds the challenges
+   - The simultaneous application of noise injection (DP) and encryption/quantization (HE) compounds the challenges
    - DP noise is amplified when dealing with skewed local distributions
    - Quantization errors in HE are more significant with heterogeneous updates
    - These effects appear to be multiplicative rather than additive